djmsampson/layout2/code/layout/readme.txt

 GUI Layout Toolbox version 2.x provides support for Graphics version 2, the upcoming MATLAB graphics system.

-The current version is 2.0.1.
+The current version is 2.0.2.
 This is a beta version that is feature complete but may contain bugs and performance issues.

 The developers expect to continue to provide bug fixes for GUI Layout Toolbox version 1.

-2. Abbreviations
+2. ABBREVIATIONS

 * HG1: Graphics version 1, the legacy MATLAB graphics system
 * HG2: Graphics version 2, the upcoming MATLAB graphics system
 * GLT1: GUI Layout Toolbox version 1, supporting HG1
 * GLT2: GUI Layout Toolbox version 2, supporting HG2

-3. Installation
+3. INSTALLATION

 GLT2 supports MATLAB R2013b onwards with HG2.
 To start MATLAB with HG2,
 use the command line switch -hgVersion 2.